syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 ## Analysis Value:

 The outcome of this comprehensive crime trend analysis and forecasting is highly valuable across various sectors and for multiple community groups.
 By providing clear, data-driven insights, the project empowers better decision-making for:

-**Government and Public Safety:** The results can directly inform police departments on evaluating the success of existing public safety initiatives, optimizing budget allocation for enforcement, and developing targeted crime prevention projects in high-risk areas.
+**Government and Public Safety:** the results can directly inform police departments on evaluating the success of existing public safety initiatives, optimizing budget allocation for enforcement, and developing targeted crime prevention projects in high-risk areas.

-**Business and Investment:** Businesses can leverage the analysis to predict and evaluate safer areas for new expansion, investment, and operational planning, thereby mitigating potential security risks and protecting assets.
+**Business and Investment:** businesses can leverage the analysis to predict and evaluate safer areas for new expansion, investment, and operational planning, thereby mitigating potential security risks and protecting assets.

-**Communities and Non-Profits:** Local community groups and non-profit organizations can use the neighbourhood-specific forecasts to strategically plan safety outreach, organize neighbourhood watch programs, and advocate for resources where they are most critically needed.
+**Communities and Non-Profits:** local community groups and non-profit organizations can use the neighbourhood-specific forecasts to strategically plan safety outreach, organize neighbourhood watch programs, and advocate for resources where they are most critically needed.

 ## Model Performance Summary: